frc1718/tbatwitterupdates/README.md

 You need to create a webhook in order for TBA Twitter Updates to receive real-time match information, you can set one up from your [TBA Account](https://www.thebluealliance.com/account).
 You must also add a team in [myTBA](https://www.thebluealliance.com/account/mytba#my-teams).

-After creating a webhook, there will be a "Secret" listed under the ID column, set the `secret` value in the configuration file to match this.
+After creating a webhook, there will be a "Secret" listed under the ID column.

+Leave the `secret` setting blank initially; once the webhook receives the verification code from TBA's server (and you've verified), you may set `secret` to the aforementioned value.

 ## Credits
-Made by Sandro Petrovski - [Team 1718](http://fightingpi.org/) The Fighting Pi
+Developed by Sandro Petrovski at [Team 1718: The Fighting Pi](http://fightingpi.org/)
 Match data obtained via [The Blue Alliance](https://www.thebluealliance.com/)